 Birth anniversary of Saint Kanakadasa is celebrated as Kanakadasa Jayanti in Karnataka.
 Kanakadasa was a Great Bhakti poet, philosopher, musician, social reformer and a composer.
 Kankadasa belonged to the tradition of Haridasa literary movement and propagated Dwaita philosophy to masses through bhakti movement in Karnataka.

-In 2012 Kanakadasa Jayanti is on December 1.
+In 2013 Kanakadasa Jayanti was on December 1.